Edmund Sylvester

-Edmund Sylvester (March 2, 1821 – September 20, 1887) was an Oregon Territory and then Washington Territory emigrant settler.
-He was the founder of Olympia, Washington, in Thurston County, Washington.
+Edmund Sylvester (March 2, 1821 – September 20, 1887) was an emigrant settler in the Oregon and Washington Territories and founder of Olympia, the state capitol of Washington.

 Early life

 Edmund (or Edmond) Sylvester was born in Deer Isle, Maine on March 2, 1821.
 His family was Presbyterian and were a long line of fisherman.
 Edmund loved the sea, but did not love working on it, and therefore pursued farming instead.

 Oregon Territory

 He traveled to Oregon Territory via Cape Horn in 1843.
 He came to the area with a group of men, Charles Eaton, A. M. Poe, Daniel T. Kinsey, A. B. Rabbeson and his partner, Levi Lathrop Smith.
 All six men traveled north of the Columbia River and each took land claims in October 1846.